Witchy Pretty Cure! The Movie: Wonderous! Cure Mofurun!: Cure Miracle and Mofurun's Magic Lesson!

-Mirai and Mofurun have a magical lesson using the Miracle Lights, which soon gets out of hand as they start casting magic on each other.
+Mirai and Mofurun have a magical lesson using the Miracle Lights, which gets out of hand as they start casting magic on each other.

 Maho Girls PreCure! the Movie: The Miraculous Transformation!
 Cure Mofurun!

-Mirai, Riko, Kotoha, and Mofurun attend a Grand Magic Festival that takes place once every 100 years to celebrate the return of a Wishing Stone that can grant a wish to whomever it chooses.
-As the stone awakens and chooses Mofurun, who has no particular wish she wants to grant for herself, the festival is attacked by an evil bear known as Dark Matter, who steals the stone and captures Mofurun, hoping to use her wish to erase all magicians.
-While trying to escape from Dark Matter, Mofurun comes across a village of bears and befriends a black bear named Kumata, who is feared by the other villagers because of his ability to use magic.
-When Mofurun attempts to return to her friends, Kumata reveals himself to be Dark Matter, who states that he will not harm the girls as long as she stays with him.
+Mirai, Riko, Kotoha, and Mofurun attend a Grand Magic Festival, which takes place once every 100 years to celebrate the return of the Wishing Stone, which can grant a wish to whomever it chooses.
+The stone awakens and chooses Mofurun, who has no particular wish she wants to grant for herself.
+Suddenly, the festival is attacked by an evil bear known as Dark Matter, who steals the stone and captures Mofurun, hoping to use her wish to erase all magicians.
+While trying to escape from Dark Matter, Mofurun comes across a village of bears and befriends a black bear named Kumata, who the other villagers fear for his ability to use magic.
+When Mofurun attempts to return to her friends, Kumata reveals himself to be Dark Matter and states he will not harm the girls if she stays with him.
 As Mirai tells Mofurun her wish to always be with her, Mofurun's desire to be with her in return reacts with the Wishing Stone, transforming her into Cure Mofurun.
-Noticing that Kumata's anger comes from the loneliness he felt from everyone being afraid of his magical power, Mofurun sacrifices herself to try and get through to Kumata, who realises that what he truly wanted was a friend.
-As all of Dark Matter's negative energy that was released from Kumata merges into its own dark entity, cancelling out everyone's magic and spreading chaos across the magical world, Mirai remains determined not to give up.
-Spurred on by Mirai's determination, all the living creatures in the magical world, including Kumata himself, unite their wishes together, bringing Mofurun back to life and allowing the Cures to transform to confront the source of the evil magic and defeat it.
-As the Wishing Stone once again disappears, along with Mofurun's powers, Kumata manages to start making friends of his own.
+Noticing that Kumata's anger comes from his loneliness, Mofurun sacrifices herself to try and get through to Kumata, who realizes that what he truly wanted was a friend.
+As Dark Matter's negative energy from Kumata becomes a dark entity, cancelling out everyone's magic and spreading chaos across the magical world, Mirai remains determined not to give up.
+Spurred on by Mirai's determination, the inhabitants of the magical world, including Kumata, unite their wishes together, resurrecting Mofurun and giving the Cures the power of the Hearful Styles to defeat Dark Matter.
+As the Wishing Stone disappears, along with Mofurun's powers, Kumata manages to start making friends of his own.